Logs¶

 For most users, the log viewer is primarily intended for identifying potential memory (crashes) and performance (sluggishness) issues.

-Below are some of the common graphs and information on how to interpret them.
+Below are the graphs displayed in the log viewer and information on how to interpret them.

 Memory Details¶

 This shows how the JVM requests and allocates memory for AMI.
-The JVM will continually perform garbage collection, but may periodically do large garbage cleans (see 8:36 in the image) if the memory use approaches the allocated threshold.
+The JVM will continually perform garbage collection, but may periodically do large garbage cleans if the memory use approaches the allocated threshold.
 At this point, the JVM will then request more memory from the OS assuming the maximum memory threshold has not been exceeded.

 The JVM allocates and requests memory from the OS automatically.
 In cases where the JVM requires more memory but the OS cannot release that memory to the JVM, this can cause crashes.

-To avoid dynamic JVM behavior, you can change the initial memory to match the maximum allocated memory.
-Add the following options to your Java VM Properties, replacing <VALUE>
+To avoid dynamic JVM behavior, you can change the minimum memory to match the maximum allocated memory.
+Add the following options to your Java VM Properties, replacing

 Objects¶